RobinWolf/sew_maxo_mts_and_igus_rebel/README.md

 5) source and install the built Packages: ```source install/setup.bash```

 #### Launch all Nodes (Bringup)
-1) launch required nodes by calling the launch file from the complete_bringup package ```ros2 launch complete_bringup simulation.launch.py``` or ```ros2 launch complete_bringup real.launch.py``` for real hardware (currently not supported 06/2024) - optional: set provided launch arguments if not to use the defaults
+1) launch required nodes by calling the launch file from the complete_bringup package ```ros2 launch complete_bringup simulation.launch.py``` or ```ros2 launch complete_bringup real.launch.py``` for real hardware (currently not supported 06/2024) - optional: set provided launch arguments if not to use the defaults (for example launch with keyboard control instead of xBox controller set ```use_controller:=false```)
 Hint: Gazebo may output a "not responding" error at the first launch.
 Thats common, please wait until gazebo is launched, kill the running terminal with ctrl+C and redo step 6.
 Now gazebo should load faster from cache.
-2) optional: connect the xBox One controller to your host PC via USB
+2) connect the xBox One controller to your host PC via USB to move the AGV manually by the controller.
+If you like to move the AGV via keyboard, just click into the small new opened terminal and follow the instructions there.
    <img src="img/gazebo_enviroment.png" alt="drawing" width="300"/>
    <img src="img/rviz_before_initial_pos.png" alt="drawing" width="300"/>
 3) set the initial pose of he AGV in the world by clicking the "set initial pose" button in the top task-bar in RVIZ first and click to the current AGV pose (direction can be set with sliding while clicking).
 A green arrow should appear.
 Note: in the current implementation this is done automatically on startup, but if the localization fails, you can redo it as often as you want.